Drama (Aespa EP): Conception

-According to SM Entertainment, Drama will showcase Aespa "evolving personalities" with "fresh music" while "also build[ing upon] on a previous narrative thread" as the group is "now breaking out from the trauma caused by a series of events with 'Synk Out', and 'Hallucination Quest' [in the SMCU's storyline for Aespa]".
+According to SM Entertainment, Drama will showcase Aespa "evolving personalities" with "fresh music" while "also build[ing upon] a previous narrative thread" as the group is "now breaking out from the trauma caused by a series of events with 'Synk Out', and 'Hallucination Quest' [in the SMCU's storyline for Aespa]".

 Composition

-The standard edition of Drama consists of six tracks of various genres including hip hop, dance, and acoustic pop.
+The standard edition of Drama consists of six tracks of various genres, including hip hop, dance, and acoustic pop.
 As with the group's previous releases, Drama will "bring a new chapter to their SMCU lore" by writing stories through "unique music and visuals".
 The lead single "Drama" was described as a hip-hop and dance song characterized by "an aggressive drum sound and sophisticated synth bass" with lyrics about having "confident attitude that every story begins with Aespa".
 The second track "Trick or Trick" is a dance song with "heavy bass", and "a hypnotic charm".
 The third track "Don't Blink" is a "country-like" song with "rusty synth" focusing "Aespa's vocals".
-The fourth track "Hot Air Balloon" has lyrics that "described a journey up into the sky with someone special".
+The fourth track, "Hot Air Balloon" has lyrics that "described a journey up into the sky with someone special".
 The fifth track "YOLO" is a pop-punk song with "mixture of pop and metal guitar".
 The sixth track "You" carries lyrics filled with "full of sincerity towards the [group's fans]".
 In the digital edition that features the group's previously released English single "Better Things" as a bonus track, stands out as an "up-tempo" dance song characterized by "rhythmic percussion sound" with lyrics about "shrugging off the past" while "focusing the given time on more valuable things".